Search documentation...

 The template mapper uses the Liquid templating language to create complex mappings.

-The template mapper supports all of Liquid's native features and also includes Liquid-inspired functions.
+The template mapper supports all Liquid native features and also includes Liquid-inspired functions.
 To learn more about the Liquid templating language, skip to the Liquid reference section in this doc or check out the Liquid reference documentation.

 Inline mapping